Exercise and Nutrition

 This Video explains Sliding Filament Theory with some great visuals for those of you who are visual learners.

-Following on from here the blood vessels of the bicep are filled and soaked in nutrients from the blood (glucose, fats, ad proteins) as above, if you are not fueled for movement you will fatigue quickly and reduce your potential to build/gain strength or muscle.
+Following on from here the blood vessels of the bicep are filled and soaked in nutrients from the blood (glucose, fats, ad proteins) as above, if you are not fuelled for movement you will fatigue quickly and reduce your potential to build/gain strength or muscle.

 Nutrients